-- It depends! - Think about what operations are a priority in your program! - We should choose the way to represent/organize our data according to how we plan to use the data - Let's take an example of an application where one of the data structures is way more efficient than the other
+- It depends! - Think about what operations are a priority in your program! - Choose accordingly - Let's take an example of an application where one of the data structures is way more efficient than the other

 Searching in a Sequence

 Search